alvinberthelot/workshop-functional-js/README.md

 2. Update test created in exercise 1.

-3. Write a test to be sure that output has a different reference with input.
+3. Write a test to be sure that output has a different reference than input.

+:point_right: [function `.equal`](http://chaijs.com/api/bdd/#method_equal) from Chai should help you.

 Please make all tests pass.